pderichai/uw-nlp-capstone/index.md

 ### Stretch Goals

-We're also interested in producing CWRs with greater knowledge about entities, and assessing whether these methods lead to gains on intrinsic probing tasks and extrinsic NLP tasks.
+We're also interested in producing CWRs with greater knowledge about entities, and **evaluating whether these methods lead to gains on intrinsic probing tasks and extrinsic NLP tasks.**
 For instance, one idea would be to pretrain entity-aware language models[^fn5] and examine whether their hidden states encode more information about entities / are more performant than standard CWRs on tasks that require knowledge about entities.
 It's likely that we will be able to produce a proof-of-concept, but large-scale pretraining may prove to be cost and time-prohibitive.

 ### References